Marker Logo

 this page online

-(approx. 2.4 miles away); Camp Verde General Store and Post Office (approx. 2.4 miles away); Center Point Cemetery (approx. 6.6 miles away); N.O.
+away); Camps Verde C.S.A. (approx. 2.4 miles away); Camp Verde General Store and Post Office (approx. 2.4 miles away); Center Point Cemetery (approx. 6.6 miles away); N.O.
 Reynolds (approx. 6.7 miles away).

 Bandera Pass Marker image.
 Click for full size.

-Photographed By Steve Henderson, November 20, 2010
+Photographed by Steve Henderson, November 20, 2010

 2. Bandera Pass Marker

-Photographed By Bill Royal, November 7, 2009
+Photographed by Bill Royal, November 7, 2009

-3. Site of Bandera Pass Marker
+3. Bandera Pass Marker

 Credits.
-This page was last revised on August 27, 2020.
+This page was last revised on March 6, 2026.
 It was originally submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida.
-This page has been viewed 4,088 times since then and 147 times this year.
+This page has been viewed 5,996 times since then and 151 times this year.
 Photos: 1. submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida.
 2. submitted on November 21, 2010, by Steve Henderson of Marble Falls, Texas.
 3. submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida. • Bill Pfingsten was the editor who published this page.

 m=24384